 Ladies, don’t leave money on the table!

-Women should do everything they can to maximize Social Security (and pension) benefits.
+We women need to do everything we can to maximize Social Security (and pension) benefits.
 What you don’t know in this case CAN HURT YOU.

 Let me know how I can help.